lowRISC/opentitan/hw/top_earlgrey/ip_autogen/pwrmgr/doc/theory_of_operation.md

 Wakeup recording begins when the fast FSM transitions out of `Active` state and continues until explicitly disabled by software.
 This ensures wakeup events are not missed until software has set up the appropriate peripherals.
+Recording needs clocks to be active, and during low power they are usually not.
+For this reason, it is important for wakeups to be level and remain active until software clears them.

 The software is also able to enable recording during `Active` state if it chooses to do so.
 The recording enables are OR’d together for hardware purposes.